-- 23.At the bottom of the GOLD Setup window click the Run GOLD button to start the GOLD run. - 24.A pop-un window will appear, named Finish GOLD Configuration.
-You may change the folder where to store the files, for example to be next to the results, by clicking on the three dots next to Directory.
+- 23. At the bottom of the GOLD Setup window click the Run GOLD button to start the GOLD run. - 24.
+A pop-up window will appear, named Finish GOLD Configuration.
+The default directory will be the folder where the file fetched from the PDB earlier was placed.
+You may change the folder where to store the files, for example to the folder selected for your output in the previous step, by clicking on the three dots next to Directory.
 When you are satisfied with your selection, click Save. - 25.
 This will bring up a new window, Run GOLD, where you can follow the run, by going to the Messages tab.
+Once the GOLD run is completed, we will analyze the results.